 Want to help get your resume to the top?
 Take a look at the experience we require:

-MD or Advanced Practice RN with clinical experience from an academic medical center, hospital or private practice caring for cardiovascular patients.
+RN, MD, NP with a Graduate degree and clinical experience from an academic medical center, hospital or private practice caring for cardiovascular patients; PhD optional.

-Minimum of eight (8) years professional experience in Clinical or research experience in the cardiovascular, neuroscience or related fields.
+Minimum of eight (8) years professional experience in Clinical or research experience in the cardiovascular or related fields.

 Superior writing & communication skills with a publication history in peer reviewed journals.